A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

 This small-batch bourbon was distilled, barreled, and bottled proudly in Wyoming (hence the name).
-It’s a highly palatable 88 proof and has won numerous awards over the years.
-If you’re looking for a bourbon to try that’s not from Kentucky, you can do much worse than this one.
+It’s a highly sippable 88 proof and has won numerous awards over the years.
+If you’re looking for a bourbon to try that’s not from Kentucky, you could do much worse than this one.

 Tasting Notes:

-Surprisingly, there a large floral presence in the nose that quickly moves into more recognizable scents of toasted vanilla, charred oak, and English toffee.
-The first sip is full of creamy caramel, spicy cinnamon, and sweet cake.
-The finish is medium and filled with spices with a final hint of sweet cream.
+Surprisingly, there a large floral presence on the nose that quickly moves into more recognizable scents of toasted vanilla, charred oak, and English toffee.
+The first sip is full of creamy caramel, faint cinnamon, and sweet cake.
+The finish is medium and filled with spices, with a final hit of sweet cream.